This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Soil Web Life

 - Increases the soil food web life.
-The larger the community building the structure of the soil, the better, This adds fertilizers which are also available to the plants and can change a soils makeup.
+The larger the community building the structure of the soil, the better; this adds fertilizers available to the plants and can change a soil’s makeup.

 Organic